 His birthday is a national holiday in the U.S. His leadership in the struggle for civil rights and his nonviolent stance have made him an international icon of social justice.
 But that wasn't always the case.
-As we commemorate the 50th anniversary of Martin Luther King's assassination on April 4, 1968, historians tell us that it wasn't King's work while he was alive nor even his tragic death that changed his reputation in the minds of most Americans.
+More than 50 years ago, Martin Luther King was assassinated on April 4, 1968, but historians tell us that it wasn't King's work while he was alive nor even his tragic death that changed his reputation in the minds of most Americans.

 Even King's famous "I Have a Dream" speech at the 1963 March for Jobs and Freedom in Washington, D.C., viewed today as the high watermark of the movement and King's short yet impactful career, was delivered under a cloud of fear and tension.

 "We think of the March on Washington as the most American event ever," says Theoharis.
 "At the time it wasn't seen like that.
 Local and federal law enforcement prepared for it like it was an invasion."

 Many Americans also believe that King's work ended with the passage of the 1964 Civil Rights Act and the 1965 Voting Rights Act, and that the acts themselves somehow "cured" the nation of institutional racism.

 But Clayborne Carson, history professor at Stanford University and founding director of The Martin Luther King, Jr. Research and Education Institute, points out that King didn't retire after the passage of the Voting Rights Act.